glynnforrest/reform/README.md

 [![Packagist](http://img.shields.io/packagist/v/glynnforrest/reform.svg)](https://packagist.org/packages/glynnforrest/reform)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-The Reform library makes it easy to create forms in PHP.
+Reform makes it easy to create forms in PHP.
 Create a form, add rows and validation, then call `render()`.
 Everything else is done automatically - checking for submissions, validating data, setting values, creating labels and error messages, handling CSRF...

 For greater control, the form can be rendered row-by-row, or even in individual pieces.
 You can use only a few features without the rest